JuliaCon/www.juliacon.org/2024/venue.md

 ### Amsterdam airport (Schiphol)

-Eindhoven is easily reachable from Amsterdam Airport by train.
-Check out the [NS path planner](https://www.ns.nl/en) for schedule details, but generally, you can catch a train to Eindhoven every 30 minutes.
-The journey from Schiphol to Eindhoven usually takes about 1 hour and 30 minutes.

 Eindhoven can be easily reached from Amsterdam airport by train.
 Refer to the official [NS path planner](https://www.ns.nl/en) to find available trains, but generally you can expect at least one train going in the direction to Eindhoven about every 30 minutes.
 The trip from Schiphol to Eindhoven takes about 1 hour 30 minutes.

 **Note:** Keep in mind that trains in the Netherlands don't run at night and stop operating earlier during the weekends, so plan your Amsterdam trip accordingly.